 Mixed Credit File

 A mixed credit file case occurs when credit reporting agencies (CRAs) get a consumer’s credit report mixed up with someone else’s report, usually due to their similar credit information.
-These cases are more common with individuals with common names, such as James Smith, and for family members sharing the same name.
+These cases are more common with individuals with common names, such as James Smith, and family members sharing the same name.

 Having your credit report mixed up with someone else’s can pose a huge threat because lenders and employers may turn your applications down because they see irresponsible or criminal records on your credit report.
 For this reason, it is incredibly important to constantly check your credit report for any incorrect or inaccurate information.

-If you do happen to come across such anomaly, there are steps you can take to correct the mistake.
+If you do happen to come across such an anomaly, there are steps you can take to correct the mistake.